goldentooth/flags/README.md

 That launches a single node, but a mesh of one node isn't particularly interesting.

 If you launch a second, third, fourth, etc, then those nodes should discover each other and begin gossipping with one another.
 You won't see much of this unless you set the `RUST_LOG` environment variable as described above.

+Alternatively, you can run `./easy_cluster.sh x`, where `x` is some number of nodes you would like to run simultaneously in a self-configuring cluster, e.g. `32`.